2 The Basics II: Accidentals and Beats

 Example 2.7.2.
 Notes and rests

 Notice that some of the rhythm syllables are in parentheses.
 They are in parentheses because you do not speak the rhythm syllable when there is a rest.
-They are merely written in as place holders.
+They are merely written as place holders.

 - Example 2.7.2A: Changing the first sixteenth note to a sixteenth rest results in the last sixteenth note without another sixteenth note to pair with it.
 Instead, the last sixteenth note has a shortened beam.